Motor Vehicles

 Must Provide Two Forms of Proof

-If a taxpayer has sold, junked, or totaled a motor vehicle or moved it out of State, it is his or her responsibility to contact the Assessor's Office and to provide the necessary paperwork in order to have the assessment prorated.
+If a taxpayer has sold, junked, or totaled a motor vehicle or moved it out of State, it is their responsibility to contact the Assessor's Office and to provide the necessary paperwork in order to have the assessment prorated.

-Before any adjustment can be made, the taxpayer must first cancel the registration at the Department of Motor Vehicles and obtain a plate return receipt from said office as evidence of such.
-In addition to the plate receipt, the taxpayer must provide evidence of what happened to the vehicle: letter from the insurance company that insured the vehicle, police report if it was totaled, an out-of-state registration if the vehicle was registered in another state, DMV-issued bill of sale if it was sold, or paperwork from the dealership if it was traded-in.
+Before any adjustment can be made, the taxpayer must first cancel the registration with the Department of Motor Vehicles and obtain a Plate Disposition Receipt from said office as evidence of such.
+In addition to the Plate Receipt, the taxpayer must provide evidence of what happened to the vehicle: Bill of Sale, Receipt from Junk Yard, Out of state registration, Total loss letter from your insurance company, Trade-In paperwork from the dealership.

 If an adjustment has been made to a tax bill that has been paid, you must request in writing a refund from the tax collector.